weberlab-hhu/Predmoter/README.md

 ```

 ### 4.5 Inference <a id="45-inference"></a>
-> **IMPORTANT**: Models trained on a GPU can be used to generate predictions on the CPU.
+> **IMPORTANT**: Models trained on a GPU can be used to generate predictions on the
-> The CPU predictions will be the same as the GPU predictions would be.
-Predicting
+> CPU.
+The CPU predictions will be the same as the GPU predictions would be.
-> on the CPU will take longer.
+> Predicting on the CPU will take longer.
+> (*Side Note*: Since the results slightly differ when testing on the CPU and the
+> network's predictions are rounded to integers, it's likely that there are slight
+> differences in CPU and GPU predictions that, due to the rounding, do **not**
+> affect the final results.)

 Predictions will be applied to an individual fasta or h5 file only.
 > **NOTE**: The ATAC-seq input data was shifted (+4 bp on "+" strand and -5 bp on